 The first population maps to the federal mandatory floor.
 The second sweeps in everyone, not just nursing-home residents, not just HCBS-waiver participants, not just hospital and drug recipients, but everyone in the older eligible cohort who received any Medicaid service.
 An older aged-blind-disabled (ABD) Medicaid recipient who used Medicaid for a couple of outpatient appointments and a hospital stay before going back on Medicare-only: the estate is on the hook for those services.
 An older Group VIII ACA Medicaid expansion enrollee who used Medicaid for a year between job losses: the estate is on the hook for those services.
 (Group VIII recovery is rare in practice because most expansion enrollees are working-age and healthy, but the legal authority to pursue is there in Ohio.)

-• A bank account titled jointly with a child, even if the child put in 100% of the funds (decedent had legal access).
+- A bank account titled jointly with a child, even if the child deposited all the funds (decedent had legal access).

-• A home titled in joint-with-rights-of-survivorship form, even if the child has lived there for 30 years (decedent retained a 50% present interest).
+- A home titled in joint-with-rights-of-survivorship form, even if the child has lived there for decades (decedent retained a present ownership interest).

-• A home transferred via TOD Designation Affidavit, even if recorded a decade before death (the transfer occurs at death, so decedent owned 100% at the moment of death).
+- A home transferred via TOD Designation Affidavit, even if recorded a decade before death (the transfer occurs at death, so decedent still owned it outright at the moment of death).

 The exceptions are narrow: assets passed through validly executed irrevocable trusts where the decedent retained no countable interest (and the lookback has run), assets passed through life-insurance or retirement-account beneficiary designations to non-spouses (where the asset never belonged to the decedent for property-law purposes), and assets in tribal trust status under the Native American Graves Protection and Repatriation Act (NAGPRA) and similar federal protections.